abinit/abinit/doc/mkdocs-tutorials/dftu.md

 density matrix for correlated orbitals with [[dmatpawu]] To enable this feature, [[usedmatpu]] must be set to a non-zero value (default is 0).
 When positive, the density matrix is kept to the [[dmatpawu]] value for the [[usedmatpu]] value steps.
 For our calculation(tdftu_3.in) , [[usedmatpu]] is 5, thus the spin-density matrix is kept constant for 5 SCF steps.

 In the log file (not the usual output file), you might find for each step, the calculated density matrix, followed by the imposed density matrix.
 After the first 5 SCF steps, the initial density matrix is no longer imposed.
-Here is a section of the log file, in which the imposed occupation matrices are echoed :
+Here is a section of the log file, in which the imposed occupation matrices are echoed:

     -------------------------------------------------------------------------